alsadiq99/noise-analysis-breakdown/README.md

 # Noise Analysis Breakdown

-This documentation contains a step-by-step description of the code used in the noise anlaysis of the HIV Gene Expression assay.
+This documentation contains a step-by-step description of the noise analysis of a HIV gene expression assay of Jurkat T cells.
+A time-lapse fluorescence microscopy was perfromed over a Jurkat cell line infected with an HIV feedback vector.
+The vector contained a green fluorescent protein (d2GFP) and an HIV trancription activator.
+Muitple drugs, outlined by the NCI, and their affects on HIV latency were examined.
+After running the assay, the noise analysis was performed over the image data from the microscopy.

 Lu, Y., Bohn-Wippert, K., Pazerunas, P. J., Moy, J. M., Singh, H., & Dar, R. D. (2021).
 Screening for gene expression fluctuations reveals latency-promoting agents of HIV.
 Proceedings of the National Academy of Sciences of the United States of America, 118(11), e2012191118. https://doi.org/10.1073/pnas.2012191118